 I swung my legs out of the bed; my left foot hitting the floor and the word “thank” coming into my mind, my right foot hitting the floor with the word “you”, standing with the word “God.”.
-“Thank You God” for another day, another chance to start over, another opportunity to “get it right”.
+“Thank You, God” for another day.

-We compare our looks, our families, our careers, our homes, heck our lives, to everyone else’s.
-Sure, we can blame a lot of it on “our culture”—one that many would agree sends constant messages of “you need to look like this”, “you need to own this”, “you need to be this” in order to be beautiful, valued, successful, worth something/worth anything.
+We compare our appearance, families, careers, homes, heck our lives, to everyone else’s.
+Sure, we can blame a lot of it on our culture—one that many would agree sends constant messages of “you need to look like/own/be this”, in order to be beautiful, valued, successful, or worthwhile.
 We’re bombarded with “friends” photos and stories on social media sharing where they’ve been, what they’re wearing, who they’re with.
 Even the most secure and confident among us can fall into the pit of “my life is not as good as”, even though we know they’re typically putting out what makes their existence look close-to-perfect!

 Acknowledging and honoring your blessings allows you to move away from jealousy and into appreciation.
 An endless quest for what others have only leads you down twisted and turning paths that you get lost on the journey.
 We don’t know what’s happening behind closed doors in the real lives of those who appear to “have it all.”